Category Archives: Software

 Important: The super-method (super._subGuarded(subs)) must be called before adding the setter function to the subscription-set so that setter functions get added in least-derived-class-to-most-derived-class (i.e. top-to-bottom) order.

-Each sub-class constructor calls this._getGuarded() to set its private this.#guarded to the shared protected-protected properties object.
-This works by attempting to execute each setter function in the subscription-set collected by the base-class constructor.
+Each sub-class constructor calls this._getGuarded() after it calls super() in order to set its private this.#guarded to the shared protected-protected properties object.
+This works by attempting to execute each setter function in the subscription-set that was collected by the base-class constructor.
 A setter will complete (and be removed from the subscription-set) only if the associated class has returned from its constructor’s super() call.

 In any class in which the super() call has not yet returned, attempting to set its this.#guarded in its setter function will throw an exception (with the side effect of leaving the setter function in the subscription-set to be attempted again in a subsequent call).